minecraft2048/ln-pay/README.md

 ## Setting up automatic payment

-Add public keys that `ln-pay` will automatically pay to this whitelist:
+Add public keys that `ln-pay` should automatically pay to this whitelist:
 ```
 #Autopay setting
 MAX_AUTOPAY_AMT = 0.05 #Maximum amount of mBTC that will be automatically paid